babel/generator-babel-boilerplate/README.md

 ### Features

 - Author in ES6
-- Export ES5 / UMD
+- Export as ES5 & UMD
-- Mocha/Chai/Sinon testing stack
+- Mocha-Chai-Sinon testing stack
-- Unit tests that work in Node and the browser
+- Unit tests that work in Node and in the browser

 ### Gulp

-There are three main Gulp tasks for you to use.
+There are three primary Gulp tasks.

 - `gulp` - Lint the library and tests, then run the unit tests
 - `gulp build` - Lint then build the library